Godmanchester: Post-Roman

-The Roman settlement was at a crossroads of: Ermine Street, (from London to York); the Via Devana (from Colchester through Cambridge to Chester); and a military road from Sandy, Bedfordshire.
-Archeological discoveries include a basilica, a bathhouse, temple, a Mansio which is one of the largest in the UK, other villas, farmsteads and a hoard of Jewelry, suggesting a population of up to 3000 people.
-The end of the third century saw a catastrophic contraction of the Roman town, probably following an attack by Saxon raiders.
+The Roman settlement was at a crossroads of: Ermine Street (from London to York); the Via Devana (from Colchester through Cambridge to Chester); and a military road from Sandy, Bedfordshire.
+Archeological discoveries include a basilica, a bathhouse, temple, a mansio, one of the largest in the UK, other villas, farmsteads and a hoard of jewellery, suggesting a population of up to 3000 people.
+The end of the third century saw a catastrophic contraction of the Roman town, probably following an attack by Anglo-Saxon raiders.

-The town's prosperity since the Romans has been closely tied to its strategic position on the old Roman Road from London to York.
-It is suggested that, in the Middle Ages, the Danes allowed development of an inland port by digging the Mill Lade.
+The town's prosperity since the Romans has been closely tied to its strategic position on the old Roman road from London to York.
+It is suggested that in the Middle Ages the Danes allowed development of an inland port by digging the Mill Lade.

-The place was listed as Godmundcestre in the Domesday Book of 1086 in the Hundred of Leightonstone in Huntingdonshire.
-The survey records that there were 26 ploughlands, with capacity for a further 31 and, in addition to the arable land, there were 160 acre of meadows, 50 acre of woodland and three water mills, a church and a priest.
+The place was listed as Godmundcestre in Domesday Book of 1086 in the hundred of Leightonstone in Huntingdonshire.
+The survey records that there were 26 ploughlands, with capacity for a further 31, and in addition to the arable land there were 160 acre of meadows, 50 acre of woodland, three water mills, a church and a priest.

 Godmanchester was first recognised with a town charter by King John in 1212, although it had been a market town and royal manor for some years.
 King James I granted a second Royal Charter in 1604.

-Farm Hall, on West Street, was used as a bugged detention centre for German nuclear scientists as part of Operation Epsilon, from July 1945 to January 1946.
-The plot was successfully produced as a West End play in 2023.
+Farm Hall, a Grade II* listed building on West Street, was used as a bugged detention centre for German nuclear scientists as part of Operation Epsilon, from July 1945 to January 1946.
+The plot was produced as a West End play in 2023.